 With the right reputation management activities, small businesses, large businesses, and individuals are in better control of most online communications about them.
 As with any new practice, there’s a lot of information available about this area.
-Unfortunately, some of what’s out there just isn’t true.
+Unfortunately, some of what’s out there just aren’t true.

 Determining what’s true and what’s not

 We’ve got a list of the top ten inaccurate assumptions about online reputation management.
 Use it to help you know what to move forward on as you develop this area of your communication planning.